Archive for the ‘FreeBSD’ Category

 Asterisk

 Few days have past from when I began to play with the most famous and feature-rich open sourced IP PBX.
-Obviously, I’m running it on my FreeBSD testing systems and, even if I’m in the beginnings, I can say that my impression about this software is very good: I feel like it was the “Sendmail” in the IP PBXes field, and that makes it very friendly to me! :-D
+Obviously, I’m running it on my FreeBSD testing systems and, even if I’m in the beginnings, I can say that my impression about this software is very good: I feel like it was the “Sendmail” in the IP PBXes field, and that makes it very friendly to me! 😀

 I’ve also discovered many ways to give it a user-friendly graphic interface; I gave them a try, but they are too simple to be effectively useful in the environments I wish to make Asterisk working.
 I’ll go further and mybe I’ll tell you again as soon I’ll have a sharper vision about that.